 The inscription on Ralph's tomb at St Mary's Church, Astbury, Cheshire, which I viewed just yesterday - 6 April 2017 - reads : "Also RALPH CARTWRIGHT aforesaid / who died December 2nd 1778 aged 88 / " I had hoped to find mention of his parents or his date of birth, but such information is rarely noted on tombstones.
 It does confirm that his year of birth was 1690 ... unless he was born later in December, in which case he was born in 1689.
 I mention that because I have yet to find a Ralph Cartwright born in 1690.
 But I had found a Ralph christened on Sept 18, 1689 at Rostherne, Cheshire whom I thought might be our Ralph.
 But he is not because ...we do know the parents of his nephew Thomas (see his section later) who was the main beneficiary of his will.
 Thomas' father John must therefore be Ralph's brother because the maiden name of John's wife Mary was Sandbach.
 Both were buried at Astbury, near to their son Thomas.

 The National Archives ( an amazing resource ) have several records of Ralph Cartwright's land dealings during his lifetime.
 The names of his brother John, and of his nephew Thomas appear in several documents, giving further evidence of their family connection.
 Priceless documents for genealogists!!
 More so, these documents show that Ralph and John often work together, and that it is John who lives at Old House Green, with Ralph living at Newcastle-under-Lyme.
 This suggests that John is an older brother because Old House Green was the ancestral home of the Cartwrights.
 We also learn that Ralph is a dyer by trade from the first one.

 British History Online, with reference to Newcastle under Lyme being the heart of North Staffordshire Education, notes "In 1773 the school ( Orme ) received further endowments under the will of John Cartwright."
-John died in 1756, and this reference links him to Newcastle where his brother Ralph lived.
+John died in 1760, and this reference links him to Newcastle where his brother Ralph lived.
 In the same article, there is reference to Ralph and his will of 1776 in which he makes charitable provisions.
 I have a copy of this will which has helped me to identify people in his life.

 A National Archives Assignment document, dated 30 Oct 1867, mentions Ralph in connection to a school building but this time it is John's son Thomas who is also mentioned, not John, which reaffirms that John is now deceased, and that his son Thomas is now working with his Uncle Ralph in business affairs.